6.1810 2022 Lecture 1: O/S overview

 We don’t expect you to make this optimization.
 To make xargs on UNIX behave the way we want it to for this lab, please run it with the -n option set to 1.
 For instance

-$ (echo 1 : echo 2) | xargs -n 1 echo
+(echo 1 : echo 2) | xargs -n 1 echo |

 Some hints:

-• To read individual lines of input, read a character at a time until a newline (’\n’) appears.
+in the parent to wait for the child to complete the command. - To read individual lines of input, read a character at a time until a newline (’\n’) appears.

-• lernel/param.h declars MAXARG, which may be useful if you need to declare an argv array.
+- lernel/param.h declars MAXARG, which may be useful if you need to declare an argv array.

-• Add the program to UPROGS in Makefile.
+- Add the program to

-• Changes to the file system persist across runs of qemu; to get a clean file system run make clean and then make qemu.
+in Makefile. - Changes to the file system persist across runs of qemu; to get a clean file system run make clean and then make qemu.

 xargs, find, and grep combine well:

-$ find . b | xargs grep hello
+find . b | xargs grep hello |

 will run “grep hello” on each file named b in the directories below “.”.